opentdf/otdfctl/docs/man/_index.md

         - panic
       default: info
     - name: with-client-creds-file
-      description: path to a JSON file containing a `clientId` and `clientSecret` for authentication via client-credentials flow
+      description: path to a JSON file containing a 'clientId' and 'clientSecret' for auth via client-credentials flow
+    - name: with-client-creds
+      description: JSON string containing a 'clientId' and 'clientSecret' for auth via client-credentials flow
+      default: ''
 ---